westlikeslinux/westlikeslinux/README.md

 - 👋 Hi, I’m @westlikeslinux and HL Founder
-- 👀 I’m interested in programming with languages like c++, java, javascript, c, c#, etc.
+- 👀 I’m interested in programming with languages like c++, java, javascript, c, c#, etc. Im also into full stack web development
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Python and Node.js
 - Not working on MS Surface Linux because of the switch to ARM processors
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i nearly destroyed my PC from overclocking